2022-23 eligibility: 9U is for children with 2014 birthdates and 10U is for children with 2013 birthdates.

 - Eight games in MAYSA leagues in Fall 2022 and eight in Spring 2023.
 Half of the games will be in Oregon, with the other half in Madison-area communities.
 Most games will be on weekends, but some could be on weeknights.

 - Teams can choose to play in tournaments, at an additional cost.

 - Parent volunteer coaches are needed - soccer and/or coaching experience is preferred, but not required.
-Free coaching courses and assistance will be available.
+Free coaching courses, assistance and resources are available.